Boston National Historical Park

 The Boston National Historical Park is an association of sites that showcase Boston's role in the American Revolution and other parts of history.
-It was designated a national park on October 1, 1974.
+It was designated a national park on October 1, 1974, and is also a historic district.
 Seven of the eight sites are connected by the Freedom Trail, a walking tour of downtown Boston.
 All eight properties are National Historic Landmarks.

 Five of the sites that make up the park are neither owned nor operated by the National Park Service, and operate through cooperative agreements established upon the park's creation.
 The park service operates visitor centers in Faneuil Hall and at the Charlestown Navy Yard.

 Boston National Historical Park, along with Boston African American and Boston Harbor Islands, comprise the National Parks of Boston, all under the same superintendent.